FOR THE LATEST UPDATE, PLEASE CLICK HERE.

 A drain to the lake created a path for the sewage to seek the lowest point.
 The sewage blackened the water defining what was sewage and what was clear water.
 The sewage appeared to be moving east, probably because the only outlet for Clark Lake water is the dam.

-The DPW brought in a contractor to vacuum the affluent out of the hole where the break occurred.
+The DPW brought in a contractor to vacuum the effluent out of the hole where the break occurred.

 As of 2 pm today, the sewer line has been repaired.